 We could switch to nonpartisan elections-so that judges who are supposed to be fair and impartial aren't identified with one political party or another.

 Whatever system we come up with is bound to be better than maintaining Alabama's distinction as the state with the most expensive supreme court races.

-Let me close by reading you something written by my friend Wallace Jefferson, who happens to be the recently re-elected Chief Justice of the Supreme Court of Texas and also happens to be the first African-American Chief Justice of Texas:
+Let me close by reading you something written by my friend Wallace Jefferson, who happens to be the recently re-elected Chief Justice of the Supreme Court of Texas: